open-telemetry/opentelemetry-specification/specification/metrics/api.md

   it is up to their discretion.
 Therefore, this API MUST be structured to accept a variable number of attributes, including none.

-Meters are identified by `name`, `version`, and `schema_url` fields.
-When more than one `Meter` of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `Meter` instances are returned.
-It is a user error to create Meters with different attributes but the same identity.

-The term *identical* applied to Meters describes instances where all identifying fields are equal.
-The term *distinct* applied to Meters describes instances where at least one identifying field has a different value.
+The term *identical* applied to Meters describes instances where all parameters are equal.
+The term *distinct* applied to Meters describes instances where at least one parameter has a different value.

 ## Meter